druce/Pizza/deploy.md

 ## The easier way

-Docker and AWS have been integrating and streamlining this process.
-In theory you should be able to say `docker compose up` and run all the above steps automatically.
+Docker and AWS have been working to integrate and streamline this process.
+In theory, modulo configuring region and credentials, you should be able to say `docker compose up` and run all the above steps automatically.

 #### Prerequisites

 1) As of this writing (9/2020) you need the Edge Docker Release ([Mac](https://docs.docker.com/docker-for-mac/edge-release-notes/) or [Windows](https://docs.docker.com/docker-for-windows/edge-release-notes/))

-2) Have a default VPC in your EC2 region.
+2) You need a default VPC in your EC2 region.
 If you have a newer AWS account this should be set up by default.
 If you have an ancient AWS account you may need to [convert from EC2-Classic to VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html#convert-ec2-classic-account), or use a new region with no old-style resources.

 3) Enable new ARN format: [see here](https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east12#/settings).